Representation for Residents Suffering from Self Neglect in a Nursing Home

 As stated by the National Adult Protective Services Association (NAPSA) self-neglect manifests itself in “an adult’s inability, due to physical or mental impairment or diminished capacity, to perform essential self-care…”, outside of personal choice or lifestyle.
 Yet its root cause is a divisive issue.
 Ask one health care specialist you will get one answer, speak with another psychotherapist and you may get the exact opposite rationale.
 For better or worse, such habits are currently judged on a case-by-case basis.

 Only by accurately monitoring the behavior and reporting it, can caregivers help family members and doctors find a way to remedy the situation in a timely fashion.
 Some of the more frequently encountered reasons for self-neglect include:

 - Dementia – Older individuals often face declining cognitive acuity.
 As a result, they simply forget to take care of themselves and over a period of time it becomes a health issue.

 - Depression – Our elders are just as likely to suffer from depression as the rest of the population – sometimes even more so.
 Depending on the severity, older individuals may simply give up on taking care of themselves.

 - Isolation – The root of most nursing home abuse, isolation in a care facility can lead to severe self-neglect.
 Without open communication with the staff, and trust in their commitment, an older individual can lose all desire to enjoy their lives.

 The Right Representation in Dallas, Right Now

-For additional information on elder abuse in nursing homes contact a Dallas personal injury attorney at Crowe Arnold & Majors, LLP today, at (214) 231-0544.
+For additional information on elder abuse in nursing homes contact the Dallas personal injury lawyers at Crowe Arnold & Majors, LLP today, at (214) 231-0544.
 Let our experience, resources and dedication help you make the right choice for your family.